oxygen/TLSBump/README.md

 Start the application using `node index.js` to listen on 8059, or `node index.js 80` to listen on a custom port, in this example 80.

 Use a node version which still supports TLS 1.0.
 Try 8.11.3.

+To install as a Linux system service use `node setup_systemd.js`, then check if it is up and running using `systemctl status tlsbump`.